andela-stuff/cp-defence/README.md

 > * The application should implement all server and client side requirements.
 > * The application should not throw console errors.
 > * The application should use production build of libraries, frameworks, ... (eg. production build of React, not development)
+> * The browser page should not refresh (for single-page applications).

 ### To Exceed Specification
 > * The application should add more functionality.
 For instance, the app could have more server endpoints.